 Skip to main content

-The TED plugin is a self-contained service that handles all communication with Brazil’s SPB network (via JD Consultores).
+The Bank Transfer plugin is a self-contained service that handles all communication with Brazil’s SPB network (via JD Consultores).
 It manages the full transfer lifecycle — from fee calculation to settlement confirmation — so your team doesn’t need to interact with JD directly.

 What the plugin handles for you